gregmalcolm/python_koans/README.rst

 Python Koans
 ============

-Python Koans is a port of Edgecase's "Ruby Koans".
+Python Koans is a port of Edgecase's "Ruby Koans" which can be found at http://rubykoans.com/.

 .. image:: http://i442.photobucket.com/albums/qq150/gregmalcolm/PythonKoansScreenshot.png

-Python Koans is an interactive tutorial for learning Python by making tests pass.
+Python Koans is an interactive tutorial for learning the Python programming language by making tests pass.

 Most tests are 'fixed' by filling the missing parts of assert functions.
 Eg: